Clinical Neuromuscular

 CMT2AMFN2 (mitofusin 2)ADAxonalMost common axonal CMT; normal or near-normal CV; reduced CMAP amplitudes; optic atrophy in some

-CMT-X1GJB1 (Connexin 32)X-linked dominantMixed (axonal + demyelinating)2nd most common CMT overall; males more severe; females variably affected; intermediate CV (25–40 m/s); CNS white matter changes possible
+CMT-X1GJB1 (Connexin 32)X-linked (semi-dominant; females affected but milder than males)Mixed (axonal + demyelinating)2nd most common CMT overall; males more severe; females variably affected; intermediate CV (25–40 m/s); CNS white matter changes possible

 CMT4Multiple genesARDemyelinatingSevere, early onset; consanguinity; multiple subtypes